codefellows-seattle-javascript-401d23/31-34-budget-tracker-app/README.md

 ## Project Description

-* in this app a category should containsfollowing properties
+* in this app a category contains the following properties
   * `id` a uuid
   * `timestamp` a date from when the category was created
   * `name` a string that is the name of the category